pietroppeter/wordle-it/README.md

 An italian version of https://powerlanguage.co.uk/wordle/

 Basically it just replaces two list of words in original javascript.
+The hint for this came to me from: https://bert.org/2021/11/24/the-best-starting-word-in-wordle/

 Current status is minimal changes to have this work with Italian words, many improvements can be surely made (including further translation, better word selection/sources, ...).